Approval and Onboarding Overview

 - Submit all YCDO requested forms and surveys, such as the official application to register a group and any check-in surveys, financial reports, and membership/leadership rosters.

-- Meet the benchmarks assigned by the YCDO throughout the year.
+- Meet the benchmarks assigned by the YCDO throughout the semester.

-- Check in with their Student Organizations Consultant 3 times during the academic year to go over their progress on the YCDO Benchmarks.
-Organizations are encouraged to think about these sessions as working sessions and they will often involve creating, distributing or submitting information.
+- Check in with their Student Organizations Consultant 3 times during the semester to go over their progress on the YCDO Benchmarks.
+Organizations are encouraged to think about these sessions as working sessions and they will often involve creating, distributing, or submitting information.
 Organizations should expect to have a meeting in:

 Benchmarks for New Student Organizations